jeffdeliso/Rails_Lite_Gem/README.md

 To create a new project navigate the directory you would like to create the project and run:

     $ railslite new [PROJECT_NAME]

+To start a local server run either:

+    $ railslite server
+    $ railslite s

+To open pry for your project run either:

+    $ railslite console
+    $ railslite c

 ### Database